How to create sprite sheets & animations for Flame Engine

 Adding and playing animations

-TexturePacker can automatically detect animations in your sprites and create lists of all frames.
-This works with files named 01.png, 02.png, etc., but also for files ending with a _ or - followed by a number.
-For example, capguy/walk_01.png, capguy/walk_02.png, etc., will be detected as an animation.
-The animation names are the same as the sprite names, but without the trailing numbers.
+TexturePacker can automatically detect animations in your sprites and give you a list of all frames.
+This works with files named 01.png, 02.png, etc., but also with files ending with a _ or - and a number.
+E.g. capguy/walk_01.png, capguy/walk_02.png, etc. will be detected as animation.
+The animation name is the same as the sprite name but without the numbers.
 In our case: capguy/walk.

-To enable this animation detection feature, go back to TexturePacker:
+To enable this animation detection feature, simply go back to TexturePacker:

 • Use the button on the bottom right to switch to the Advanced settings.